The Water Infrastructure Improvements for the Nation Act (WIIN Act) Grant Programs

 - Section 2107: Lead Testing in School and Child Care Program Drinking Water

 Section 2107 of the WIIN Act establishes the "Lead Testing in School and Child Care Program Drinking Water" grant to award funding to states and tribes to "assist local and tribal educational agencies in voluntary testing for lead contamination in drinking water at schools and child care programs."
+In 2020, the EPA continued funding the program to further the implementation and expansion of the program across the nation.
 Learn more